 The very nice man at The Hair Shop assured me that he could have removed them without causing so much trauma.
 He explained that the glue had bonded too strongly to the hair, so if it’s heated slightly with a hair straightener prior to the application of glue remover, the softened glue would lift out with the extension instead of leaving behind the strip of glue.
 “Once the glue is left behind in the hair, you’re basically screwed.”
 He assured me.
 Yes, that’s exactly how it felt.
 My hair was screwed.

 I wanted to try the extensions one more time for you, my loyal readers.
 I wanted to see if this technique would work, but the state of my hair won over.
 I could not possibly go through that again.
 I’d have no hair left!
-My stylist offered to use this technique to see if extensions came out easier, but since this is not a typical response to the glue, I think it really should be used on hair that is known to bond too strongly to glue, ie: mine.
+My stylist offered to use this technique on another willing participant to see if extensions came out easier, but since this is not a typical response to the glue, I think it really should be used on hair that is known to bond too strongly to glue, ie: mine.
 If I do work up the courage to try out tape-ins again, I’ll follow up with you.
 I’m pretty sure I’ll be growing my own long hair though, it’s far less trouble.